jgerhart/Secronom-Zombies/secronom/README.txt

 +  SECRONOM LAB (more rooms)

-~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance)
+~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities)